calebczh/calebczh/README.md

 ### Hi there, I'm Caleb 👋
 ----
-* 📖   I am currently a Second Year Student at Nanyang Technological University.
+* 📖   I am currently a Third Year Student at Nanyang Technological University.
 * 📱   I like to explore data to drive insights and innovations!
 * 🧑‍💻   I aspire to be a Data Scientist!